JoachimBaumann/SemesterProject-BigdataGroup12/producer/README.md

 ```
 kubectl exec -it python -n python -- pip install -r /producer/requirements.txt
 ```

+_command explanation_ : Here's a step-by-step explanation of what this command does:

+    kubectl exec is used to execute a command inside a container.

+    The -it flags make the command interactive and allocate a terminal for it.

+    python is the name of the container (pod) in which you want to run the command.

+    -n python specifies the namespace where the container is located (in this case, "python").

+    -- separates the kubectl exec flags from the actual command to be executed.

+    pip install -r /producer/requirements.txt is the command that is run inside the "python" container.
+It tells the container to use pip to install Python packages listed in the "requirements.txt" file located in the "/producer" directory.

 ### **Step 3**: Execute the Python Script